-I wrote this fake topiary making post in my first few years of blogging.
-I have UPDATED it with new photos so that you can see that the fake topiary I made can last for many years and can easily be restyled to never look dated.
+I wrote about making this faux topiary in my first few years of blogging.
+I have updated the post with new photos so that you can see that the faux DIY topiary I made can last for many years.

-Here is one of the fake topiaries I made 9 years ago.
-That is one of the best things about using fake florals and greenery.
+Above you can see two of the faux topiaries I made back in 2011.
+That is one of the best things about using faux florals and greenery.
 If you take care of them, they will last forever.
-BUT – that doesn’t mean they haven’t be restyled over the years to stay up to date with home decorating trends.

-How to Make a Fake Topiary with Craft Store Artificial Plants
+How to Make a Topiary with Craft Store Artificial Plants

 - Wire cutter